40 years of service: A PR veteran retires

 Within the editorial structure of an agency, editors such as Stefan Skrzipietz, who are dedicated to media relations, are also important as the interface between client, editorial staff and media department.
 They know the top media and know which stories the editors want.
 For Stefan Skrzipietz, everyday agency life always brought a lot of variety.
 He loved the diversity of topics with his different clients and industries.
 He stood out with his interest in people and an unconditional will to get every topic into all media.

-from the bottom of our hearts, we wish you a beautiful and exciting retirement with your family!
-We thank you for your loyalty, your commitment, your support and your honesty over the years.
 When asked what drove you for 40 years, every day, you answered: “The right mindset and confidence in your own person are what can positively influence the day.
 Think positive.”
 There isn’t much we can add to that – so keep positive, stay healthy and active, and make sure to visit us from time to time!
 Your team.